CraigKelly/dmk/README.md

 step2:                                # second step
     command: cmd1xyz                  # note the lack of inputs - this means
-    outputs:                          # the step can run immediately, but will
+    outputs:                          # the step will run without waiting for
-        - output.bin                  # ONLY run if an output is missing
+        - output.bin                  # other steps to complete.

 depstep:                              # third/final step: it won't run until the
-    command: cmd2xyz                  # previous steps are finished because their
+    command: cmd2xyz                  # previous steps finish because their
-    inputs:                           # outputs are specified in the this step's
+    inputs:                           # outputs are in the this step's inputs.
-        - o3.txt                      # inputs.
+        - o3.txt
         - output.bin
     outputs:
         - combination.output
     clean:
         - need-cleaning.*             # An example of using a glob pattern
+    delOnFail: true

 extrastep:
     command: special-command